bvkeersop/DocumentBuilder/README.md

 - Indenting and creating newlines should not be the responsiblity of the element, but rather the document/writer.
   - This is now arranged in the element classes, but it doesn't belong there.
 - Building should lead to a `Document` representation, which in turn can be Saved.

+// TODO:
+(inline) Styles are not yet fully supported